marisarpo/horizons-week02/day4/2_momentum/README.md

 + Create a weather controller object that:
 	+ (1) performs AJAX calls for weather data from the API
 	+ (2) updates the DOM with the current temperature data.

+Do your work in `js/momentum-weather.js`, and remember to put the object in the `momentum` namespace.

 First things first, you're going to need to sign up for the OpenWeatherMap API.
 As you can probably tell, this is something you're usually going to have to do for APIs you want to use in the future - companies will make their data and services available, so long as your sign up, authenticate, and join their community.